Curious about the history of the Old Idaho Penitentiary or planning a visit? Check here for the answers to the site’s most frequently asked questions.

 Children 12 and under MUST be accompanied by an adult.

-Guided tours are offered most days at specific times.
-Self-guided tours are always available during regular hours.
+Guided tours are offered most days at specific times, and Self-guided tours are always available during regular hours.

 Current Guided Tour Schedule: